matthias-reis/carda-gatsby/content/articles/2022/11/interview-with-paul-seidel-fern-the-ocean-about-the-new-fern-album.md

 **Paul:** I'd like to answer positively, but it's not easy for me to look forward to things now.
 So, I would rather not pretend that I'm doing remarkably well.
 However, I look forward to little things, like yoga in the morning, coffee for breakfast or the chance to read for a few hours in the evening.
 Being at home is definitely something that gives me strength and helps me to stay mentally on top of things.

 **Anne:** I can very much relate to that!
-Thanks again for the interview!
+My morning yoga sessions are also a very important source of energy for me.
+All the best for you!Thanks again for the interview!
 It was an honour and I enjoyed talking to you a lot!

 **Paul:** Likewise!
 I hope your readers feel the same way.